 In this seminar Augustus Panton will present his paper on ‘Leaning against the wind via finance-neutral output gaps: Inflation targeting and financial stability in an open economy’.

 In this seminar Tony Wiskich will present his paper on ‘A decreasing elasticity of substitution between clean and dirty energy’.

-A decreasing elasticity of substitution between clean and dirty energy and the potential implications for policy
+Some effects of a decreasing elasticity of substitution between clean and dirty energy on optimal climate policy